zehfernandes/jQuery.DebugCssAnimation/README.md

 ## To-do

 * Try to discover a way to build a timeline (if you have a idea how to do that.
 Help! :D)
-* Add Transition support
+* Add CSS Transition support
-* Put a button for you change de easing effects during the tests.
+* Put a button for change the easing effects during the tests.

 ## Thanks

 * [Jquery Boilerplate](http://jqueryboilerplate.com/)
 * [Nicola Gallagher - Pure CSS GUI icons](http://nicolasgallagher.com/pure-css-gui-icons/)
-* Gui gonça